chrizel/skyrim/README.md

 ## Build and Development

 This project uses [TypeScript](https://www.typescriptlang.org/), so if you make changes to the source code please make them in the TypeScript files under `src/`.
-The js files in `build/` are only the build products from the TypeScript compiler.
-The `build/` directory is also part of the versioned repository because the site is hosted via GitHub Pages.
+GitHub Actions is used to build and deploy the project on every push to [chrizel.github.io/skyrim/](https://chrizel.github.io/skyrim/).

-To build this project yourself you need a current [NodeJS](https://nodejs.org/en/) version.
+To build this project yourself locally you need a current [NodeJS](https://nodejs.org/en/) version.

 After cloning this repository you should run `npm install` inside of the repository root directory to get the latest build dependencies from `package.json`.
 Then you have the following possibilities:

-- `npm run build` to compile the files from `src/` to `build/`.
-The `index.html` uses the JavaScript files from `build/` to run the site.
+- `npm run build` to build the project.
 - `npm test` to run the unit tests.
 - `npm run test:dev` to run the unit tests in watch mode.
 - `npm run server` to launch a local HTTP server to run the site on your local machine for testing.
+This requires a build run beforehand.

 ## History